 Action Code Action Name Responsible Officer Progress Traffic Lights Comments 4.1.3 Develop and circulate economic data and analysis to business and industry.
-Coordinator Economic Development 100% Key economic indicators were regularly communicated to Council and the wider business community including building approvals, population growth, unemployment data regularly updated and made available online (www.economyprofile.com.au/warrnambool).
+Coordinator Economic Development 100% Key economic indicators were regularly communicated to Council and the wider business community including building approvals, population growth, unemployment data regularly updated and made available online (www.economyprofile.com.au/ warrnambool).
 A survey and direct business engagement was undertaken to understand the scale and breadth of economic impacts on our circa 2,800 registered businesses as a result of COVID-19.
 An additional survey is being developed to be distributed in Q1 2020-2021 to get a further data analysis on the economic impacts on businesses as the state moves through restrictions.
 4.1.4 Implement Warrnambool - China Strategy to build local business capacity and capability.
 Coordinator Economic Development 100% The Economic Development team secured funding from the Victorian Government to develop and implement a "Building an Asia-capable region" program.
 This program will be an extension of the China Host program and see businesses in the tourism sector given the opportunity to gain the knowledge, skills, cultural awareness and networks to ensure visitors from ASEAN nations have a meaningful Australian experience which caters to specific cultural needs.
 Other possibilities to continue to build the local business capacity and capability through the China Strategy in response to the impacts of COVID-19 continue to be explored.
 4.1.5 Deliver the Designated Area Migration Agreement (DAMA) representative role for the Great South Coast region and the Regional Certifying Body function on behalf of the Great South Coast.
 Designated Area Migration Agreement Coordinator 100% Council has endorsed 62 applicants across the region as part of the GSC DAMA program.
 Since COVID-19 began impacting the GSC DAMA Region in early March we have still experienced demand for DAMA, but recognise with international borders closed this has slowed some businesses taking on DAMA due to recruitment efforts being impacted.
 Since early March Council have still endorsed six businesses for a total of eleven positions.
 A few applicants reduced the number of requested positions in their application due to the borders being closed.
 This affected the real numbers they need to recruit but they still wanted to obtain their DAMA labour agreement as a part of their longer term recruitment strategy.
-All of the visa workers recruited to fill these positions were individuals already within the country.
-This demonstrates that despite international borders being closed there is evidence of internal migration among workers already within Australia who are looking for long term employment and security.
+All of the visa workers recruited to fill these positions are looking for long term employment and security.
 Regions like the GSC will need to continue to reach out to this cohort to fill its skills needs as COVID-19 continues to be a presence.
 We have also fielded inquiries from and are liaising with four dairy farms and two other car dealerships for mechanic positions at present which would bring eight further workers to the region if all proceed.
 A COVID-19 Impact Statement was requested by and submitted to the Department of Home Affairs in July to reiterate the need for occupations on our skill shortage list and the request for new ones in the areas of aged care, child care and aquaculture.

-$4.1\ \mbox{Grow}$ the city's population through local economic growth.
+4.1 Grow the city's population through local economic growth.